 This document outlines the commercial elements of GB gas balancing activity.
-We hope this guide is concise and easy to follow while giving an overview of gas transmission network balancing activity in Great Britain.
+We hope this guide is concise and easy to follow whilst giving an overview of gas transmission network balancing activity in Great Britain.
 We want this information to be accessible for new customers wishing to connect to the network and for customers who are more familiar with the balancing regime.

-If you still have questions, please email us at:
+If you still have questions, or any thoughts on how we can improve this document please email us at:

-Box.gas.market.devel@nationalgrid.com
+box.gsoconsultations@nationalgrid.com